algorithmica-org/algorithmica/content/english/hpc/arithmetic/errors.md

 ### Kahan Summation

 From the previous example, we can see that long chains of operations are not a problem, but adding and subtracting numbers of different magnitude is.
-The general approach to dealing with such problems is to try to keep big numbers with big numbers and low numbers with low numbers.
+The general approach to dealing with such problems is to try to keep big numbers with big numbers and small numbers with small numbers.

 Consider the standard summation algorithm: